 - Download the summary version of the National Disaster Resilience Strategy: Promoting an inclusive approach: resilience and people disproportionately affected by disaster (.pdf 641kb)

-We are currently working on translated versions of the summary version of the National Disaster Resilience Strategy in the following languages/formats:
+- Download the audio version of the summary version of the National Disaster Resilience Strategy (.mp3 5.2mb)

 New Zealand Sign Language videos

 Vision and goal of the National Disaster Resilience Strategy

 New Zealand is a disaster resilient nation that acts proactively to manage risks and build resilience in a way that contributes to the wellbeing and prosperity of all New Zealanders.

 To strengthen the resilience of the nation by managing risks, being ready to respond to and recover from emergencies, and by enabling, empowering and supporting individuals, organisations, and communities to act for themselves and others, for the safety and wellbeing of all.

 Priorities and objectives of the National Disaster Resilience Strategy